Image Similarity using An Ensemble of Context-Sensitive Models: Methodology

-As shown in Figure \ref{fig:workflow}, we trained $K$ CS models $\mathrm{M}_i$, each based on a CS data cluster.
-For the purpose of comparative evaluation, we used the same approach to train two global models, $M_{G, 1}$ and $M_{G, 2}$.
-The former is trained with a mixture of CS data, while the latter with CC data.
+We used a simple paradigm to fine-tune our CS models on each CS data cluster.
+And for the purpose of comparative evaluation, we also used the same approach to fine-tune two global models, $M_{G, 1}$ and $M_{G, 2}$.
+The former is trained on a mixture of CS data (fixing reference images), while the latter is on the validation set of the CC data (triples with random reference images) as shown in Figure \ref{fig:workflow}.

-\textbf{Training Paradigm.} As shown in Figure \ref{fig:trainarch}, we use a standard training procedure with both triplet loss and cross entropy loss for the ranking block (binary classifier).
+\textbf{Training Paradigm.} As shown in Figure \ref{fig:trainarch}, we use a standard training procedure with both triplet loss and cross-entropy loss for the ranking block (binary classifier).
 The ranking block is helpful when the data is sparse or when the backbone is not a large model, e.g., resnet18.
 When the backbone is large, e.g., ViT, Lora \cite{lora} is used to reduce the number of trainable weights.
-We show simply using the cross entropy loss alone can achieve satisfactory accuracy for each CS model in the ablation study in the Appendix A.

 \textbf{Context-based Triplet Loss.} The $(R, A, B)$ triples that we used in the work are conceptually similar to the traditional contrastive / triplet loss setting (anchor, positive, negative) in deep metric learning.
 However, instead of pulling positive examples closer to the anchor whilst pushing negative examples away from the anchor, the selection of the two candidates $A$ and $B$ is random.
 One can switch $A$ and $B$ or flip the annotation for similarity augmentation.
 Therefore, it is not always appropriate to push $A$ or pull $B$.
 Formally, we define the triplet loss function as: